SalavatR/def_ironsource/README.md

 This is a native extension for [Defold engine](http://www.defold.com) with partial implementation of allows to use [IronSource iOS SDK](https://developers.ironsrc.com/ironsource-mobile/ios/ios-sdk/#step-1), [IronSource Android SDK](https://developers.ironsrc.com/ironsource-mobile/android/android-sdk/#step-1)

+Fork of https://github.com/MaratGilyazov/def_ironsource, with updated libraries

 ATTENTION!
 Not all API methods are fully supported; see LUA Api section below for the list of supported methods.
 Only Interstitials and Rewardeds are supported, no Banners support.

-Used IronSource SDK version 6.15.0 both for Android and iOS
+Used IronSource SDK version 7.1.7 both for Android and iOS

 If you want to use IS as a mediation service, you need to add iOS SDKs and adapters for other ad networks by your own.
 But this should not require any changes in the extension code.